osamaqarem/drag-select/README.md

       height: number
     }
     /**
-     * Inner distance between edges of the list container and list items.
+     * Inner distance between edges of the list and its items.
      * Use this to account for list headers/footers and/or padding.
      */
     contentInset?: {